Tech-at-DU/spd-1-5-product-management/README.md

 Students by the end of the course will be able to ...

-1. Practice with the [SCRUM](https://www.scrum.org/) framework, including Sprint Planning and Sprint Retrospectives
+1. Project and manage budget and finances of a product using spreadsheets
-1. Apply advanced Git, Github, and Unix Utilities to streamline their coding effectiveness
+1. Analyze the market potential for new product opportunities
-1. Practice estimating the difficulty of tasks or user stories
+1. Use analytics to address various product performance issues faced by product managers
-1. Use skills that will help navigate the dynamics of professional teams including conflict resolution, delegation, and prioritization
+1. Learn how to use influence, instead of authority, to drive success of a team, e.g. set goals using KPIs and OKRs
-1. Deliver a professional investor pitch for a product, articulating evidence of product-market fit, team competency, and product fidelity
+1. Develop a “product sense” to be able to ace product manager technical interview questions

 ## Schedule

-View the most up to date data in the [tracker](https://docs.google.com/spreadsheets/d/14_e8X4dN6oiz0LCynOnUjhqscW5ZsmIPtq9mbOB5pco/edit#gid=786022362)
+View the most up to date data in the [tracker](https://docs.google.com/spreadsheets/d/1ebDnMYUwioNmp9JUvW4MCazN5eyk5PFWuJMInEk-c8Y/edit?usp=sharing)

 <!-- tabs:end -->